swilsonmedia/dotfiles/README.md

 #### Revs
 Merging from one branch to a new branch is a little different.
 You'll need to `cd` into the "last" folder and run `revs {{case number}}`.
 That command will return the crazy svn command needed to add those changes to your current branch.  cd back into the "current" folder and run that command that `revs {{case number}}` created for you.
 Once that has run, make sure to commit those changes.

+#### Clean
+`clean` - removes .edit files that are created by SVN for conflicts

 ---

 ### Aliases

 For every branch that you have in your ~/branches folder an alias is created to make it easy for you to get to that location quickly.
 For example if you have a branch for dev01, all you have to do to get there is open the terminal and run `dev01`.
 Same for getting to the `tag` or `trunk`.

+All branch alias also have a 'e' variant that updates svn and opens and editor right away.
+Ex: dev04e

 To update the list of branches in the aliases after you added or deleted a branch, run `updatebranchaliases`.